cooper/evented-object/README.md

 **I doubt your objects have ever been this evented.** This concept is so incredible that we're using a noun as a verb without being arrested by the grammar police.

-EventedObject started as a basic class in ntirc for registering event handlers and firing events. after being used in ntirc IRC client, Arinity IRC services package, foxy-java modular IRC bot, and other projects, EventedObject has become more complex and quite featureful.
+EventedObject started as a basic class for registering event handlers and firing events.
+After many improvements throughout several projects, EventedObject has become far more complex and quite featureful.

-EventedObject supplies an (obviously objective) interface to store callbacks for events, fire events, and more.
+EventedObject supplies an (obviously objective) interface to store and manage callbacks for events, fire events upon objects, and more.
 It provides several methods for convenience and simplicity.

 ## Introduction